Hyper Growth – The Tramsurance Story

 Update:

-2015
+2015 and 2024

 One of the ways you can break the algorithm and fix people’s dissatisfaction with public transport is actually by making it free.
 It was one of the crazy suggestions Tom made to all the government people interviewing us.
 The way you could achieve it is 2 ways.
 1) Lower costs and 2) Increase revenues.

-Instead of having a fleet of 500 hundred expensive full time intimidating tram inspectors, you could instead let all of them go and only have 20 full time inspectors, thus lowering your costs dramatically (by a good hundred million dollars) and refactor the tram network to optimise fines.
+Instead of having a fleet of 600 hundred expensive full time intimidating tram inspectors, you could instead let all of them go and only have 30 full time inspectors, thus lowering your costs dramatically (by a good hundred million dollars) and refactor the tram network to optimise fines.

-You could make the popular parts like the whole CBD free and just fine people going in an out of it who are fare evading.
-Most people don’t live in the CBD.
 And that’s a more reflective system of peoples behaviours.
 You end up fining most of the same people anyway but it costs significantly less to do.
 So you could handle the same volume with significantly less inspectors and pass on the saving to users.
 In net everyone wins.

 You could then increase your fine volumes further and reduce overhead by introducing an on the spot fine.
 The system of harassing people to pay a $200 fine over weeks was costly.
 Instead you could give tram inspectors a credit card processor.
 And charge $75 on the spot the moment you’re fined or $230 to pay later.
 Almost everyone chooses the $75.
 And you increase the turnovers of your fines.
 Because more people are paying them, which increases your revenues.

+The free tram zone was introduced when they won the state election in 2015.
+Public satisfaction with the tram network soared and the current state government is one of the most popular ever.
 Public Transport was one of the tipping points in the election and it helped contribute to exerting so much political pressure that a government changed and the current government is investing huge sums of money, though comparatively much less than they were, into making all public transport in Melbourne CBD free today.

-They are spending $256 million dollars per year implementing this plan keeping the entire tram network free in Melbourne CBD, which ironically is still a lot less than what MyKi cost, and they are reaping huge benefits from this expenditure in increased tourism, better public safety, reduced costs for maintenance, reduced costs for staff salaries (you don’t need hundreds of tram inspectors anymore) and has over a 90% public approval.
+They are spending $156 million dollars per year implementing this plan keeping the entire tram network free in Melbourne CBD, which ironically is still a lot less than what MyKi cost, and they are reaping huge benefits from this expenditure in increased tourism, better public safety, reduced costs for maintenance, reduced costs for staff salaries (you don’t need hundreds of tram inspectors anymore) and has over a 90% public approval.
 All in all it’s been spectacularly successful.

 Images: